Category Archives: tutorial

 • test is a set to be used ONLY once: for the real use of the model.
 If you would use the test as a dev set, you can't be sure if you're not overfitting again (because you used the dev set to adjust the meta parameters of your model).

-So, in order to evaluate a third dataset ( beneath train and dev) you set a tests entry in the configuration [DATA] section like so:
+So, in order to evaluate a third dataset ( beneath train and dev) you might have situations:

 [DATA]